 How Indoor Steps Can Protect Your Glucose—and Your Budget

 Bad weather, unsafe sidewalks, or mobility limits can disrupt exercise plans.
-But even indoor walking improves insulin sensitivity, according to the CDC.
+But even indoor walking improves medication sensitivity, according to the CDC.

 What’s happening

-Light movement reduces post-meal spikes, preventing nighttime corrections, overuse of insulin, or dangerous lows.
+Light movement reduces post-meal spikes, preventing nighttime corrections, overuse of medication, or dangerous lows.
 During a stormy period in 2025, she shared:

 “I got my four miles in just doing that… going room to room.”